ProFormA/proformaxml/Whitepaper_Submission.md

     The structure attribute indicates how feedback should be structured in a response document.

-    * **merged-test-feedback**
+    * <a name="merged-test-feedback"/> **merged-test-feedback**

         This option specifies that the response document should contain a single feedback item for each audience (student and teacher).
-The feedback's [content](#) element is formatted as an HTML fragment containing all test scores and feedback entries in accordance with the specified [feedback-level](#the-student-feedback-level-and-teacher-feedback-level-elements).
+The feedback's [content](Whitepaper_Response.md#feedback-type-content) element is formatted as an HTML fragment containing all test scores and feedback entries in accordance with the specified [feedback-level](#the-student-feedback-level-and-teacher-feedback-level-elements).

-        See the [merged-test-feedback](#) element for more details.
+        See the [merged-test-feedback](Whitepaper_Response.md#the-merged-test-feedback-element) element for more details.

-    * **separate-test-feedback**
+    * <a name="separate-test-feedback"/> **separate-test-feedback**

-        This option specifies that the submission response should contain comprehensive feedback, with a [feedback element](#) for every test and sub-test as listed in the [grading-hints](#the-grading-hints-part).
+        This option specifies that the submission response should contain comprehensive feedback, with a [feedback element](Whitepaper_Response.md#the-feedback-element) for every test and sub-test as listed in the [grading-hints](Whitepaper_Introduction.md#grading-hints).

-        See the [separate-test-feedback](#) element for more details.
+        See the [separate-test-feedback](Whitepaper_Response.md#the-separate-test-feedback-element) element for more details.

 - **lang**